Our graduate program teaches you to understand the complexity of computing in the real-world context that it is being used.

 Artificial Intelligence and Database Systems

-In addition to the12 credits needed to satisfy the foundation courses, a student has to complete additional credits based on one of the two following options:
+In addition to the12 credits needed to satisfy the foundation area courses, a student has to complete additional coursework based on one of the two following options:

-- Thesis Option: six credits for the MS thesis + at least 12 additional credits of graduate (2100-level or higher) Department of Computer Science courses.
+- Thesis Option: six credits for the MS thesis + at least 12 additional credits of graduate Department of Computer Science courses.

-- Project Option: three credits for the MS project + at least 15 additional credits of graduate (2100-level or higher) Department of Computer Science courses.
+- Project Option: three credits for the MS project + at least 15 additional credits of graduate Department of Computer Science courses.

 MS Thesis or Project